yaritaft/cosmos-challenge/README.md

 - The retrials were possible to test manually but due to JEST constraints I wasn't able to test it automatically.
   Did a deep research to find out this.
 - On Heroku the max timeout response is 30 seconds.
 That's why you will get a 503 error.
 Although the elements will keep being erased after you get the response.
-The endpoint does the task properly.
+This can be tackled by taking the async approach mentioned above or by using another cloud provider with a longer http timeout.
+For example AWS would be a good option, EC2 service has up to 4000 seconds timeout.

 ### Run the JSON Server for manual testing if you don't have access to the crossmint api